Are you a born adventurer, dreaming of travelling the world and possibly getting paid to do it?

 Let us walk you through the cruise ship job recruitment process, wage scale, job assortment, additional documentation, life on board, and everything relevant to forming realistic expectations and being well equipped to apply.

 You can work as a bartender, waiter, beautician, photographer, DJ, entertainer, shop assistant, manager, administrator… But you can’t simply choose without any professional background.
-Jobs on cruise ships are generally given to already experienced professionals, but they often hire less experienced workers if they do well on their interview.
+Jobs on cruise ships are generally given to already experienced professionals, but they often hire less experienced workers if they do well in their interviews.

-Ironically, cruise ships also offer land based jobs: if you’re sea sick, or prefer actually going home after your shift is over, you can apply to work in cruise line headquarters or their holiday sales office.
-Unfortunately, that job description does not include traveling the world!
+Ironically, cruise ships also offer land-based jobs: if you’re seasick, or prefer actually going home after your shift is over, you can apply to work in cruise line headquarters or their holiday sales office.
+Unfortunately, that job description does not include travelling the world!